 Note: If OrderNumber must be the Partition Key, you can hash it and use the hash value as the OrderNumber prefixes.
 This will ensure an even distribution of the data and access distribution pressure.

 For optimized Table Store use, it is recommended that the data volume of a single partition does not exceed 1 GB.
 If the total data volume for all rows in a single table partition exceeds 1 GB, you can splice multiple original Primary Key columns into a Partition Key when designing the table.

 As in the preceding student card purchase record example, assume the Primary Key columns are [DeviceID, SellerID, CardID, OrderNumber].
 DeviceID is the Partition Key for this table and the total data volume from all rows of a single DeviceID may exceed 1 GB.
 In this case, splice DeviceID, SellerID, and CardID as the table’s first Primary Key column (Partition Key).

 The original table is shown as follows:

-In the original table, the two rows for Device = 54 belong to two purchase records in the same Partition Key 54.
+In the original table, the two rows for DeviceID = 54 belong to two purchase records in the same Partition Key 54.
 In the new table, these two purchase records have different Partition Keys.
 By splicing multiple Primary Key columns to form a Partition Key, you can reduce the total data volume for each Partition Key in the table.

-After padding 0s in front of the IDs, the table still has a problem.
-In the original table, of the two rows with DeviceID = 54, the row with SellerID = ‘a1001’ came after SellerID = ‘a100’.
-The discrepancy in the new table is caused by the fact that ‘000054:a1001’ is lexicographically less than ‘000054:a100:’, but ‘a1001’ is greater than ‘a100’.
-The connector
+However, even after padding 0s in front of the IDs, the table is still not fully optimal.
+This is because of the two rows with DeviceID = 54; the row with SellerID = ‘a1001’ is listed after SellerID = ‘a100’.
+This discrepancy is caused by the connector

 , is less than the ASCII code of all characters available for the SellerID.